shuaidop/Credit-Risk-Evaluator-APP/README.md

-# Creadit-Risk-Evaluator-APP
+# Credit-Risk-Evaluator-APP
-A creadit risk evaluator app build based on Python
+A credit risk evaluator app build based on Python

 ## Requirements

-User need to make sure that these packages are preinstalled in the enviroment:
+User needs to make sure that these packages are preinstalled in the environment:

 ``Pyqt5``, ``numpy``, ``pandas``,``pickle`` , and ``sklearn``